ALL MEMBERS OF STAFF CONTRIBUTE BY

 - Programs reflect current research and pedagogical practice, integrate technology and AAC tools and involve the wider school community.

-There is a friendly atmosphere within the school and parents are most welcome and vital partners in their children’s educational programs.
+We value and welcome parent involvement in the school as vital partners in their children’s education and to ensure students have access to all the supports they require in their learning.
 RESPECT, SAFETY and RESPONSIBILITY is fundamental to learning, personal growth and quality relationships as staff, students and parents work together to achieve and celebrate ongoing success.

 Buses arrive at the school at 9:00am and depart at 3:00pm.